Willson Contreras Player Props: Cardinals vs. Rockies

 Willson Contreras At The Plate

+- In 54.9% of his 91 games this season, Contreras has picked up at least one hit.
+He's also had 24 multi-hit games.

-- He has homered in nine games this year (10.0%), homering in 3% of his trips to the plate.
+- He has homered in 9.9% of his games this year, and 3% of his chances at the plate.

-- Contreras has had at least one RBI in 30.0% of his games this year (27 of 90), with two or more RBI eight times (8.9%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Contreras has had at least one RBI in 29.7% of his games this year (27 of 91), with more than one RBI eight times (8.8%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.